ibexa/documentation-developer/docs/guide/admin_panel.md

 Division into Sections allows you, among others, to set permissions for only a part of the tree.

 Technically, a Section is a number, a name and an identifier.
-Content items are placed in Sections by being assigned the Section ID, with one item able to be in only one Section.
+Content items are placed in Sections by being assigned the Section ID.
+One item can be in only one Section.

 When a new Content item is created, its Section ID is set to the default Section (which is usually Standard).
 When the item is published it is assigned to the same Section as its parent.
 Because content must always be in a Section, unassigning happens by choosing a different Section to move it into.